Hear a wide range of classical music in a season of informal concerts with the BBC Proms at the Royal Albert Hall and in venues across London.

 What is Promming at the Proms?

 Proms is short for Promenade Concerts: informal and inexpensive concerts which feature the popular tradition of Promming.
-Promenaders (Prommers) paid just £6 in 2016 for a standing ticket in the central Arena or high-up Gallery of the Royal Albert Hall, with up to 1,350 standing places available.
-More than 500 standing tickets are usually available to buy on the door before each concert.
+Promenaders (Prommers) pay just £6 for a standing ticket in the central Arena or high-up Gallery of the Royal Albert Hall, with up to 1,350 standing places available.
+Around 500 standing (Promming) tickets are usually available to buy on the door before each concert and a limited number of tickets can be bought online on the morning of the concert.